pvm30/WaterPouringProblem/README.md

 This is a Java translation of the Scala solution to the generalized 'Pouring Water' problem offered in the course 'Functional Programming Principles in Scala'

-The point is 'feeling the difference' between the two languages and somehow verify how verbose Java can be ;-(
+The point is 'feeling the difference' between the two languages and somehow verifying how verbose Java can be ;-(

 With the comand